AABK6/citizen-budget-lab/docs/DEVELOPER_GUIDE.md

 Macro baselines

  - Macro baselines (GDP and baseline deficit/debt) are accessed via `services/api/baselines.py`.
 Both `runScenario` and `shareCard` use this provider.
 When the warehouse is enabled, this provider reads from dbt staging views (`stg_macro_gdp`, `stg_baseline_def_debt`); otherwise it falls back to warmed CSV files.

+#### 3.3.
+Parity Tools

+- COFOG parity helper: `services/api/data_loader.mapping_cofog_aggregate(year, basis)` computes COFOG totals from the JSON mapping and the sample CSV.
+Use this for local debugging and parity checks when the warehouse is unavailable.
+- Parity tests:
+  - `services/api/tests/test_cofog_mapping_parity.py` compares warehouse COFOG totals with the mapping helper when the mapping is marked reliable.
+  - `services/api/tests/test_warehouse_parity.py` asserts parity between ADMIN and COFOG totals when the warehouse is used, and validates the `WAREHOUSE_COFOG_OVERRIDE` flag.

 ---